pawel-piwowar/oauth2-demo/README.md

 This will start two applications on port 8080 and 8081 respectively
 4. Type http://localhost:8081 in web browser

+Points 2-4 could be executed using "run.bat" script from root directory of the project.

 ### Resources

 This project was created using following articles: